GPU-to-Grid: Voltage Regulation via GPU Utilization Control: Numerical Experiments

-We evaluate voltage impacts using the IEEE 13-bus distribution feeder~\cite{ieee13bus}, with the data center connected at Bus~671 and operating at a constant power factor of $\mathrm{PF}=0.95$.
-The topology of the IEEE 13-bus feeder with a data center load is shown in Fig.~\ref{fig:IEEE_system_with_DC}.
-Bus~650 serves as the upstream substation and voltage reference, with its voltage regulated by the transmission system and thus weakly influenced by downstream load variations.
-Voltage regulation within the feeder is primarily provided by the step-voltage regulator between Bus~650 and Bus~632, whose tap operations produce discrete voltage changes at the regulator bus in response to sustained load variations.
-Thus, the voltage at the regulator bus reflects discrete changes corresponding to tap operations.
-Distribution system simulations are performed via the OpenDSSDirect.py interface~\cite{opendssdirectpy}.
+We evaluate voltage impacts using the IEEE 13-bus distribution feeder~\cite{ieee13bus}, with the data center connected at Bus~671 and operating at a constant power factor of $\mathrm{PF}=0.95$, as shown in Fig.~\ref{fig:IEEE_system_with_DC}.
+Simulations are performed using the open-source OpenG2G library ~\cite{openg2g-arxiv26,openg2g-github}, which in turn invokes OpenDSS~\cite{opendss,opendssdirectpy} for distribution system simulation.

-As a baseline with no GPU flexibility, we simulate the system using the synthetic data center power profiles in Fig.~\ref{fig:dc_power_benchmark}(a), where voltage regulation is provided solely by tap changes of step-voltage regulator.
-Consistent with standard operating practice, tap changes are subject to a minimum dwell time of 30~minutes to limit mechanical wear, and we assume the earliest tap operation is permitted at $t=25$~min.
-Figure~\ref{fig:ieee13_voltages_abc_wo_ofo} shows the resulting voltage trajectories on phases~A--C at selected buses.
-Although tap actions correct sustained voltage deviations at $t=25$~min and $t=55$~min, the enforced delay leads to temporary voltage violations following data center load changes, motivating the use of GPU flexibility as a fast complementary voltage regulation resource.
+As a no-GPU-flexibility baseline, we simulate the synthetic data center load in Fig.~\ref{fig:dc_power_benchmark}(a), with voltage regulation provided only by step-voltage-regulator tap changes.
+Because frequent tap operations increase wear, maintenance needs, and outage risk, we impose a 30-minute minimum dwell time as a conservative limit on excessive mechanical actuation, with the earliest tap operation allowed at $t=25$~min.
+Fig.~\ref{fig:ieee13_voltages_abc_wo_ofo} shows the resulting voltage trajectories on phases~A--C. Although tap changes correct sustained deviations at $t=25$~min and $t=55$~min, the enforced delay causes temporary voltage violations after data center load changes, motivating GPU flexibility as a fast complementary voltage-regulation resource.